Travel to Dallas Texas: A Texan’s Guide to Exploring

 Thanks-Giving Square

 Thanks-Giving Square is a meditative and serene urban temple and garden 15 feet underground.
+The temple is supposed to encuorage gratitude and peace in the middle of a busy city.

 Travel to Dallas: FAQ